Thank you for your message. We will contact you shortly.

 New state residents tended to have higher AGI

-Figure 2 shows data for the five states with the greatest net gain, or net loss, in adjusted gross income (expressed as a percentage of the AGI of those who were residents of the state in both 2017 and 2018).
-The table shows the net change in the number of returns, the number of personal exemptions, and the amount of adjusted gross income for each state.
-(Download the PDF to see Figure 4 in the Appendix for data on all states for 2018, and Figure 5 for net migration values for the three years from 2016 to 2018.)
+Figure 2 shows data for the five states with the greatest net gain, or net loss, in adjusted gross income (expressed as a percentage of the AGI of those who were residents of the state in both 2018 and 2019).
+The table shows the net change in the number of returns, the number of personal exemptions, and amount of adjusted gross income for each state.
+(See Figure 3 in the Appendix for data on all states for 2019, and Figure 4 for net migration values for the four years from 2016 to 2019.)

 Figure 2 also includes columns showing the average AGI of those moving to, and those leaving, a state.
 This analysis shows that the magnitude of the change in AGI was not just a function of the number of people moving from state to state, but also reflected the amount of AGI reported by those who migrated from state to state.

-In general, states that recorded a net increase in the number of taxpayers due to migration tended to receive new residents whose AGI was greater than that of those who departed, while those that lost population tended to lose higher-income taxpayers while taking in those with lower incomes.
+In general, states that recorded a net increase in the number of taxpayers due to migration tended to receive new residents whose AGI was greater than that of those who departed, while those which lost population tended to lose higher income taxpayers while taking in those with lower incomes.

-For example, in Florida, the average new taxpayer reported AGI of $103,372, while the average AGI of those who left the state was $62,722.
-Of the 30 states (and D.C.) that had a net loss of adjusted gross income in 2018 due to migration, in only three did incoming residents report more AGI per return than departing residents, while of the 21 states that gained AGI, in only three did incoming residents report less AGI per return than departing residents.
+For example, in Florida, the average new taxpayer reported AGI of $110,180, while the average AGI of those who left the state was $66,361.
+Of the 30 states (and DC) which had a net loss of adjusted gross income in 2019 due to migration, in only four did incoming residents report more AGI per return than departing residents, while of the 21 states which gained AGI, in only three did incoming residents report less AGI per return than departing residents.

 Marginal tax rates may be a motivating factor in relocating

-We should also note that the rate of migration has accelerated since the recent changes in the tax code were adopted.
-The amount of AGI that moved from state to state has increased from $23.6 million in 2015 to $36.8 million in 2016, $45.8 million in 2017, and $40.8 million in 2018.
+We should also note that the rate of migration has accelerated since the passage of the Tax Cuts and Jobs Act of 2017.
+The amount of AGI that moved from state to state has increased from $23.6 billion in 2015 to $36.8 billion in 2016, $45.8 billion in 2017, $40.8 billion in 2018, and $42.6 billion in 2019.
 While we cannot be sure to what extent, if any, changes in tax law have encouraged more migration, it appears that the potential to lose taxable income due to migration is a matter of increasing importance to states that appear to be less attractive to affluent taxpayers.

 Internal Revenue Service data on tax migration